Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 area = RenderArea()
 ```

-This widget will render as a transparent area, meaning it is invisible because `RenderArea` provides no graphical element itself, instead. we have to create separate **shapes**, then bind them for rendering.
+This widget by itself will render as a transparent area, meaning it is invisible.
+For anything to show up, we first need to create a **shape**, then bind it for rendering.

+## Shape

+All shapes are an instance of [`Shape`](@ref).
+This is an object that holds all information needed
+to display an arbitrary shape.

+### Vertices

+Each shape has a number of vertices, which will govern